calband/calchart/README.txt

 --- CalChart README.txt ---
-Updated on 4/29/2012 by Richard Powell
+Updated on 5/6/2012 by Richard Powell
 ---

 ---
 What's new in this version?
 ---

-* CalChart Omniview.  'nuff said.
+Bugs and features fixed in this release:

+3524205: printing to ps doesn't work on mac, file is corrupted

 ---
 What is CalChart?